 “If you don’t change the direction of where you’re going you are going to wind up where you’re headed.”

-And we’ve all heard the cliche “a year on you’ll wish you had started today”, well Chip goes one better: “An apple a day keeps the doctor away, 30 apples in one day does not!”
+And we’ve all heard the cliché “a year from now you’ll wish you had started today” – well, Chip goes one better: “An apple a day keeps the doctor away; 30 apples in one day does not!”
 Wise words indeed.
 Time to get cracking now!

 One very last and super clear message: You have to commit.

-You can’t go into anything half-assed and you can’t go in on a maybe.
+You can’t go into anything half-arsed and you can’t go in on a maybe.
 Taking a risk and failing is better than not committing.